codewerft/blog.codewerft.net/_posts/2014-07-14-continuous-web-content-deployment-with-docker.md

 ---
 layout: post
-title: Continuous Web Content Deployment with Docker and Git
+title: Static Web Content Deployment with Docker and Git
 ---

-## Scenario
+This is a probably pretty standard scenario: You keep the sources for a static website project in a Git repository.
+One or more people are actively working on the project and updates should go 'live' as soon as changes are pushed to a specific branch of the repository (read more about branching models [here](http://nvie.com/posts/a-successful-git-branching-model/)).

-You keep the sources of a website or blog project in a Git repository (e.g., on Github).
-One or more people are actively working on the project and updates need to go 'live' frequently.
-You want to deploy the project automatically accross one or more web servers every time new changes are pushed to a specific branch of the repository.
+Furthermore, you want to deploy the changes automatically accross one or more web servers every time new changes are pushed without having to transfer files manually via SFTP or the like.

-In addition, you want to be able to quickly add additional server instances to or remove existing server instances from the project to address fail-safety, scalability and cost-effective operation.
+And if this wasn't enough, you also want to be able to quickly add additional server instances serving your web content (fail-safety, scalability), remove existing server instances and seamlessly migrate server instances between resources and infrastructure providers.

 ### Prerequisites